Safeguarding and Child Protection

 Where it is believed that a child is suffering from, or is at risk of significant harm, we will follow the procedures set out in the document produced by Lancashire Safeguarding Children Board (2015) and follow the action chart in the appendices within the St John’s Catholic Primary School Safeguarding and Child Protection Policy.

-Online Safety information is in the Computing subject heading in the Curriculum section of our website.
+Online Safety information is in the Curriculum section of our website.

 St John’s participates in Operation Encompass: https://www.operationencompass.org/